larsoliverdam/nmit/_pages/PRJ70x.md

 We are also in the process of building a new public site/platform to connect employers and students for work placements, job opportunities, etc. There will also be information for employers - and other interested parties - regarding placement procedures, previous projects...
 During this transition there might still be some interesting and/or relevant information on the [Old PRJ70x blog](https://prj701.wordpress.com/)

+#### More about project approval
+<small>August 10 2020</small>

+Last Friday all students were notified of supervisor allocation.
+The way we are running the process this year, is that we allocate a supervisor first, and then you work with him/her to fine-tune the project.
+Therefore the supervisor will be the one who is communicating the approval with you.

 #### Project approval update
 <small>August 6 2020</small>